FCA is recalling Ram pickup trucks to reprogram software that could disable air bags and seat belt pretensioners.

-Fiat Chrysler Automobiles has recalled some 2019 Ram 1500 pickups because the power steering could fail and increase the risk of a crash.
+Fiat Chrysler Automobiles has recalled 2018-2019 Ram 1500 4x4 pickups because an incomplete rear drive shaft weld can separate and lead to a crash.

 Young military veterans welcomed by FMCSA to apply for credentials in experiment to allow teens to shore up shrinking ranks of interstate truck drivers.

 Mercedes-Benz and Freightliner Sprinter Vans are recalled because their high-beam headlights can stick in on position and blind oncoming drivers.